xLightsSequencer/xLights/README.txt

    -- enh (keith)   Make Vixen 2 import more like xLights import ... using a tree rather than a grid.
-   -- bug (keith)   Fix erasure of outputs on setup when changing to a new empty folder -- enh (keith)   Give mapping files an extension (*.xmap) to make them easier to locate 2017.2  Jan 31, 2017
+   -- bug (keith)   Fix erasure of outputs on setup when changing to a new empty folder -- enh (keith)   Give mapping files an extension (*.xmap) to make them easier to locate -- enh (keith)   Allow user to specify the local IP address to use for e131/Artnet output 2017.2  Jan 31, 2017
    -- bug (sean)   Bundle up package so that xSchedule has the properties files needed to run 2017.1  Jan 31, 2017